bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?
 Document Object Model
 2. What is an event?
+An interface to represent events that take place in the DOM.
 3. What is an event listener?
+An object that can handle a dispatched event.
 4. Why would we convert a NodeList into an Array?
+To use common array methods that aren't implemented in a NodeList.
 5. What is a component?
+A paradigm that allows developers to create reusable, custom, modular code.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account